The full council tax bill is worked out on the assumption that there are two adults over 18 years of age in a dwelling.

 Single person discount

 If only one adult lives in a dwelling as his or her main residence, we will give a 25% discount.
+From time to time we may ask you to let us know if your single person discount should be cancelled.
+You only need to contact us if it should be cancelled and the date it should be cancelled from.

 If a residential dwelling is furnished, but not used as anyone's only or main home, we will give a 10% discount.
 This includes second homes, holiday homes and properties left empty between tenancies.
 From 1 April 2013, the 10% discount will no longer apply and the full council tax charge will become payable.
 If the second home is needed under a contract of employment, we may give a discount of 50%.